studentinsights/studentinsights/scripts/aws/README.md

 The steps here are for setting up a domain and load balancer in front of a few Rails instances, with front-end assets served from CloudFront.
 The Rails instances talk to a primary Postgres node that stores data on a separate EBS volume.

 This does not cover some important features for a production deploy, most notably Postgres availability, backup or failover.
+It also has Puma directly serving requests to ELB (rather than Nginx or another pure HTTP server in between).

 ## Caveats